 The beauty with these posts is that you’re sharing your knowledge, so while they may seem simple to you, they’re not from the reader’s point of view.
 But you’re saving tons of time not having to do extra research.

 2. Get other experts to answer questions

 If you have several experts on your topic in your circle of friends/acquaintances or maybe you’re a member of a relevant Facebook or LinkedIn group, then this tip could work really well for you.
 Ask a few of your fellow experts to answer questions.
 Make sure you tell them it’s for a collaborative blog post, to make sure that they are OK with their responses being shared in this way.
 Get their take on a certain aspect of your topic.
 Then collate those answers and voila, blog post finished.

 Ideally, you also link to each of your experts’ websites.
 This means you also increase your chances that they will also want to share the blog post with their audiences, giving your post a much wider reach.

 3. Use guest bloggers

 Have you ever considered handing your blog over to guest bloggers once in a while?
-This is pretty much the next step from the previous tip.
-Select people from your network of experts who are also blogging, so you can check out their blogs beforehand.
+This is pretty much the next step on from the previous tip.
+Select people from your network of experts who are also blogging, so you can check out their posts beforehand.
 If their blog quality meets yours, invite them to contribute to your blog (they might ask you to do the same).

 Once published, your guest bloggers will also want to share their posts with their followers on social media, giving your blog a much wider readership.